spectrocloud/librarium/docs/docs-content/clusters/palette-virtual-clusters/palette-virtual-clusters.md

 - **Load Balancer**: The Host Cluster must support dynamic provisioning of load balancers, either via a Cloud Controller Manager in the public cloud or a bare metal load balancer provider such as MetalLB.

-- **Ingress**: The NGINX Ingress Controller must be deployed on the Host Cluster with SSL passthrough enabled.
+- **Ingress**: The Nginx Ingress Controller must be deployed on the Host Cluster with SSL passthrough enabled.
 This allows TLS termination to occur at the virtual cluster's Kubernetes API server.

    A wildcard DNS record must be configured that maps to the load balancer associated with the NGINX Ingress Controller.
 For example: